hugaped/MBNMAtime/cran-comments.md

-This is a new submission after the package was removed from CRAN in Autumn 2024.
+This is a new submission after the package was removed from CRAN in November 2024.

 The following ERRORs have been addressed: